 With James Jay Carafano, Mr. Rosenzweig is co-author of Winning the Long War: Lessons from the Cold War for Defeating Terrorism and Preserving Freedom and co-editor, with Timothy McNulty and Ellen Shearer, of two books: Whistleblowers, Leaks and the Media: The First Amendment and National Security, and National Security Law in the News: A Guide for Journalists, Scholars, and Policymakers.

-He received his bachelor’s in chemistry from Haverford College, his master’s in chemical oceanography from the University of California at San Diego’s Scripps Institution of Oceanography and his JD from the University of Chicago.
+Mr. Rosenzweig received a B.A. in chemistry from Haverford College, an M.A. in chemical oceanography from the University of California at San Diego’s Scripps Institution of Oceanography, and a J.D. from the University of Chicago.

 Paul and his wife split their time between Washington, D.C. and Atenas, Costa Rica.
-Their cats, Luke and Leia, guard the Costa Rican house from the dark side (aka mice and snakes).
 He has two stepsons and eight grandchildren.
+Their cats, Luke and Leia, guard the Costa Rican house against the dark side (mice and snakes).